 - All files or other artifacts you used to generate your solution, each of which should be listed in the Description of Files Used section of your project2.pdf writeup.

-Step 3.
-Upload the zipped folder to Gradescope entry "Project 2 ZIP (.zip including all files)".
+Step 2.
+Submit V1predict.csv, V2predict.csv, and all other files listed above to Gradescope entry "Project 2 All Files".
+Note that we will do a quick sanity check of your V1predict.csv and V2predict.csv files!
+Make sure the autograder confirms your prediction csv files are in the right format.
 For projects being done in pairs, only one partner needs to submit to Gradescope, and should add their partner's name to the submission under 'GROUP'.
 See the group submission video for details.

-Step 4.
+Step 3.
 Upload the writeup PDF to Gradescope under "Project 2 Report (PDF)".
-See note in step 3 for pairs.
-Please have the same partner submit both parts!
+Repeat the same instructions above for groups of 2!